The most priceless and coveted gemstones in the world

 Similar to the red diamond, the pink diamond also derives its colour from minor defects.
 Mostly mined at the Argyle mine in Australia, this diamond is highly coveted due to its romantic rosy shade.
 While the cost for this gemstone can be steep, you can get a friendlier price when the diamonds are mined outside of the Argyle mine.

-The most expensive pink diamond sold was priced at US$57.7 million at the Sotheby’s Hong Kong auction in October 2022.
+The most expensive pink diamond sold was priced at US$57.7 million (INR 4,74,82,19,550.00 approx.) at the Sotheby’s Hong Kong auction in October 2022.
 Dubbed the Williamson Pink Star, the cushion-shaped diamond is noted to have a “fancy vivid pink” tone and is “internally flawless”.

 Blue Diamond